What is food intolerance?

 Symptoms can persist for several days or longer, making it difficult to identify which foods your body is struggling to deal with.

 What is Food Detective?

-Food Detective is a test which Adele can perform during your consultation, by taking a pin prick of blood.
-It tests for IgG antibodies which can be associated with food intolerance.
-It gives quick results empowering you to take control of your health.
+Food Detective is a test which Adele performs in clinic from a pin prick of blood taken from your finger.
+You receive your results during your consultation, empowering you to take control of your health.

 Food Detective tests for reactions to the following foods:

 - Corn, Durum Wheat, Gluten, Oats, Rice, Rye, Wheat

 - Freshwater Fish Mix (salmon, trout), Shellfish Mix (shrimp, prawn, crab, lobster, mussel), Tuna, White Fish Mix (haddock, cod, plaice)